Heaven and Earth (1990 film)

-Heaven and Earth (天と地と, Ten to Chi to) is a 1990 Japanese film, directed by Haruki Kadokawa and starring Takaaki Enoki, Tsugawa Masahiko, Asano Atsuko, Zaizen Naomi and Nomura Hironobu.
-The film was released in Japan in June 1990, and an English version was released in North America in 1991.
+Heaven and Earth (天と地と, Ten to Chi to) is a 1990 Japanese epic jidaigeki film directed by Haruki Kadokawa.
+The film stars Takaaki Enoki, Tsugawa Masahiko, Asano Atsuko, Zaizen Naomi and Nomura Hironobu.
+It was released in Japan in June 1990, and an English version was released in North America in 1991.

 Ken Watanabe was originally cast in the role of Kenshin but had to pull out due to his severe illness.

 Plot

-Set in feudal Japan, the daimyō Kagetora (Enoki) must protect his lands and his people from the ambitions of the warlord Takeda (Tsugawa).
+Set in feudal Japan, the daimyō Kagetora (Enoki) obtain power from the shogun and rules the province of Echigo, but he must protect his lands and his people from the ambitions of the warlord Takeda Shingen (Tsugawa), the daimyo of Kai province who started his invasion of Shinano province.

 Kagetora is also known as Uesugi Kenshin.
 In the film, Kagetora must defend his province of Echigo against Takeda Shingen.
 The famous battles include the Battle of Kawanakajima.

+From the beginning the Takeda army seems to be stronger, but due to Kagetora’s tactics, he manages to win a few minor battles and to kill Nobushige, Shingen’s brother, and Kansuke, one of Shingen’s trusted men.

+In the final battle, Takeda and Kagetora start a face to face duel with swords and Kagetora hurts Takeda, winning the battle of Kawanakajima in october 1561.